-CommonPlaces doesn't just design and build websites, we also maintain them.
-For the record, not every customer wants this service, and while we hope to convince our clients otherwise, we respect the customer's right to forego this option.
-Hey '- It's their dollar!
+Maintenance is key to giving your users confidence in your organization and creating a consistent user experience for them.
+Not every customer wants this maintenance service, and while we hope to convince our clients otherwise, we respect the customer's right to forego this option.
+Each organization has its own needs and budget.

 Track Site Speed

 If your site takes more than a couple of seconds to load, you've already lost business.
 This has to be closely observed and maintained to ensure a flawless user experience.

 It is more a question of when crashes will happen, not if.
 No site is immune to downtime, even major sites such as Facebook, Amazon, and Apple have ‘crashed’ at some point.
 Pinpointing the underlying cause of the crash (code, malware, and web host issues) is only half the problem.
 You still need to fix it.
 Any time that your website is down means lost web traffic and potential clients.